-- A parent/carer's first point of contact should be the child's tutor to share concerns - Parents/carers can also arrange to meet the SENCo, Miss Alex Scott.
+- A parent/carer's first point of contact should be the child's tutor to share concerns - Parents/carers can also arrange to meet the SENCo, Miss Alexandra Scott or Deputy SENCo Mrs Joanne Williams.

 Who should I contact if I am considering whether my child should join Perins School?